Gearbulk

+Headquartered in Pfäffikon, Switzerland, it also has a revenue stream in terminal operations.
+Founded by Kristian Gerhard Jebsen of Bergen, Norway in 1968, it took over the Dublin Shipping company thirty years later.

+In January 2025, it was announced that Japan-based group MOL (Mitsui O.S.K.
+Lines) had completed the purchase of a majority stake (72%) in Gearbulk.

 Fleet

-As of October 2014, the Gearbulk fleet consists of 64 vessels, most of which are "open hatch gantry craned (OHGC)" vessels.
+As of October 2014, the Gearbulk fleet consisted of 64 vessels, most of which were "open hatch gantry craned (OHGC)" vessels.
 Standardising on this design makes the vessels interchangeable, and offers operational flexibility.
 Gearbulk also operates open hatch jib craned (Fleximax) vessels and several bulk carriers for general bulk cargoes.

-Early 2015 Gearbulk lost the MS Bulk Jupiter when it sank off the coast of Vietnam.
+On 2 January 2015, the MS Bulk Jupiter sank off the coast of Vũng Tàu, Vietnam.

 List of ships

 This is a dynamic list and may never be able to satisfy particular standards for completeness.
 You can help by expanding it with reliably sourced entries.